littlegrasscao/C-programming/README.md

 arb_int: a C_string API allows any type of integer to do +/-/* calculations

-mnist: load binary image data from MNIST database and store images locally
+mnist: load binary image data from MNIST database and store images locally in a linked-list form

 trie: build a trie struct API that allows insert, remove, traverse, destory and get value